 The most common issue with illustrations is the tendency to simply scan and insert them.
 This is usually unacceptable.
 Scanned line maps and graphs almost always lose quality in the process - if the figure is important enough to include, draw it yourself.
-You learned CorelDraw in the Geomorphology class, or for simply figures, you have lots of PowerPoint experience - use it!
+You may have learned CorelDraw or Inkscape, or for simple figures, you have lots of PowerPoint experience - use it!
 Export the results as .ps or .eps files and insert them into the text.

 Should you use colour?
 My recommendation is to use colour where necessary, but not if not necessary.
 The chances are that someone, someday, will want to make a photocopy or a print-out (on a black-only printer) of your figure.
 So if you have a graph with two lines - make one solid and one dashed, instead of red and blue.

 For the MSc thesis, you are not required to make any presentations.
 Technically, even for the thesis defence, you are "invited" to give an overview of your thesis.
 (I've never heard of anyone who didn't, though.)
 That aside, there are many good reasons to present your thesis publically: